Looking ahead to 2020: A Q&A with Kris Kiefer

 One of our objectives is further enhancing Castle’s memory care program.
 We’re already educating and training our staff, and providing a host of effective activities, but after conducting research on the latest therapy and care, we’re adding new initiatives to create a more in-depth and robust course for our patients.
 We have a subcommittee of our professional team now meeting twice a month to modify and innovate our program.
 We are dedicated to achieving this transformation by mid-year.

 The healthcare industry is known for employee turnover, so we’re continuing to scale up our efforts and remain focused on that.
 If we keep improving employee satisfaction and morale along with elevating a strong company culture, it’s a shift toward retaining top talent at all of our facilities.

 Another goal is to grow Castle, and you are targeting development at facilities in New Berlin and Mukwonago.
 What are you doing to transform the landscape of senior living there?

 We celebrated our first anniversary of Grand Hills Castle in New Berlin last fall and continue to look ahead for this state-of-the-art facility.
 Our plan is to add 53 units to the RCAC in order to offer more options for independent living and assisted living.
-Construction will start later this spring with opening date set for 2021.
+Construction will start later this summer/fall with the opening date set for 2021.